lightrao/flutter_todo_list_app/README.md

 # Flutter Todo List App

 A simple, elegant, and feature-rich Todo List application built with Flutter.
-This app helps you manage your daily tasks with ease.
+This app helps you manage your daily tasks with ease and efficiency.

 ## Features

 - ✅ Create, view, and delete tasks
+- 🔄 Update existing tasks
 - 🗑️ Clear all tasks with a single tap
 - 📤 Export your tasks to a JSON file
 - 📥 Import tasks from a JSON file
-- 💾 Persistent storage using SQLite database
+- 💾 Persistent storage using SQLite database with optimized queries
 - 🎨 Clean and intuitive Material Design UI
+- 🛠️ Well-structured code with singleton pattern for database operations
+- 🔒 Memory-efficient task management with proper resource disposal

 ## Screenshots